hkarthik7/azure-devops-java-sdk/README.md

 **azd** SDK helps to manage **Azure DevOps** REST API on ease.
 This provides functionality to significant services in **Azure DevOps** to manage in granular level.

+You can view the [blog post ](https://hkarthik7.github.io/azure%20devops/2020/12/04/AzureDevOpsJavaSDK.html) for details about the library.

 Usage of the functions and examples can be found [here](https://github.com/hkarthik7/azure-devops-java-sdk/blob/main/examples).

 ## Getting Started